 (d) detailed analysis of potential obstacles, risks and problems that could be encountered during the project implementation; (e) local partnership commitments and optimum utilization of Georgian organizations and Georgian expertise in program implementation; (f) clarity of expected achievements/outcomes of the project, and a brief description of the proposed monitoring and evaluation plan.

-- Organizational Capability (25 points): Proposals should demonstrate the applicant’s ability to develop and implement a university research program.
-Applicants must demonstrate how their managerial, programmatic and technical capacity and past experience will enable them to achieve the stated goals and objectives; and provide a strategy to ensure the smooth and effective implementation of program activities.
-In addition, applicants should describe how they will collaborate with Georgian partner organization(s) to meet the project goals.
+- Organizational Capability (30 points): Proposals should demonstrate the ability to develop and implement Georgian Media Partnership Program.
+Applicants must demonstrate how their resources, capabilities, and experience will enable them to achieve the stated goals and objectives.
+In addition, applicants should describe how they will collaborate with PAS and Georgian media outlets to meet project goals.

 - Budget: Costs shall be evaluated for realism, control practices, and efficiency.
 The review committee must determine that the costs paid for this award are reasonable, allowable, and allocable to the proposed project activities.
 This will consist of a review of the budget to determine if the overall costs are realistic for the work to be performed, if the costs reflect the applicant’s understanding of the allowable cost principles established by OMB Circular A-21 and if the costs are consistent with the program narrative.

-- Resume: The review committee will consider the appropriateness of the selected project director in view of the role and responsibility that person will play in guiding the project through implementation to completion.
-Position descriptions submitted in lieu of a resume will be reviewed for the appropriateness of the qualifications and skills identified.
+- Resume: The review panel will consider the appropriateness of the selected project director, in view of the role and responsibility that person will play in guiding the project through implementation to completion.
+Position descriptions submitted in lieu of the resume will be reviewed for the appropriateness of the qualifications and skills identified.

 - Reporting Requirements: Grantees are required to submit quarterly program progress and financial reports throughout the project period.
 Progress and financial reports are due 30 days after the reporting period.
 Final programmatic and financial reports are due 90 days after the close of the project period.
 Progress reports at a minimum should be submitted via electronic mail to an address to be provided in the award.